 Parameter WWAN SIM Configuration PIN code The PIN code for unlocking the SIM card PUK code The PUK code for unlocking the SIM card (optional) Default modem The default modem assigned to this SIM card Preferred service The preferred service to be used with this SIM card.
-Remember that the link manager might change this in case of different settings.
-The default is to use automatic, in areas with interfering base stations you can force a specific type (e.g. 3G-only) in order to prevent any flapping between the stations around.
+Remute the link manager might change this in case of different set default is to use automatic, in areas with interfering base you can force a specific type (e.g. 3G-only) in order to p flapping between the stations around.
 Registration mode The desired registration mode Network selection Defines which network shall be selected.
 This can be bound to a spe- cific provider ID (PLMN) which can be retrieved by running a network scan.